playsaurus-inc/mc-niibot/README.md

 ## 📜 License

-This project is licensed under the ISC License (as specified in `package.json`).
+This project is licensed under the MIT License.